OptimistikSAS/OIBus/documentation/docs/guide/engine/external-sources.md

 associated with the data.
 The OIBus engine processes this data and stores it within the North caches that are subscribed to the specified external source.

-## Data from another OIBus with OIConnect
-If you intend to transfer data from one OIBus instance to another using an [OIConnect North connector](../../guide/north-connectors/oibus.md), the resulting `name` query parameter is `MyFirstOIBus:MyOIConnect`.
-Consequently, your external source configuration must also be defined as `MyFirstOIBus:MyOIConnect` to establish the connection between the two OIBus instances.

 ## Data from another application
 ### JSON payload
 To transmit data to OIBus using a JSON payload, you can make an HTTP request with the following payload: